Logging v1.1.3

 Important

-The PGAudit library must be added to shared_preload_libraries
+The PGAudit library must be added to shared_preload_libraries.

 EDB Postgres for Kubernetes automatically manages this based on the presence of pgaudit.*